Chelsea Clinton Not Done With Donald Trump, Protests POTUS Online And In Person

 — Chelsea Clinton (@ChelseaClinton) February 19, 2017

 While on Twitter, Chelsea Clinton joined throngs of Americans taking aim at Donald Trump’s perceived delivery of fake news about an “attack” in Sweden.
-During a rally in Melbourne, Florida over the weekend, the President made reference to an incident that allegedly took place (it didn’t, per Free Beacon) in the country the day before.
+During a rally in Melbourne, Florida over the weekend, the president made reference to an incident that allegedly took place (it didn’t, per Free Beacon) in the country the day before.

 “You look at what’s happening in Germany.
 You look at what’s happening last night in Sweden — Sweden — who would believe this?
 Sweden, they took in large numbers, they are having problems like they never thought possible,” Trump said in making the case for his executive order to temporarily ban refugees into the country.